What Does the Bible Say About Plagiarism?

 From the Ten Commandments in the Old Testament to the teachings of Jesus and the apostles in the New Testament, Scripture underscores the importance of treating others and their possessions with respect.
 This extends to intellectual property and the fruits of one’s labor and creativity.
 By upholding these values, believers are called to distinguish themselves in their academic, professional, and personal lives.

-See also What Does the Bible Say About Husband and Wife Working Together?
+See also What Does the Bible Say About Studying the Word?

 Moreover, the Bible encourages humility and giving credit where it is due, recognizing that all wisdom ultimately comes from God.
 This perspective fosters an environment of gratitude and acknowledgment of others’ contributions, steering clear of the pride and deceit involved in plagiarism.